15 Easy Ways to Save Money

 The children who chose to wait, the researchers discovered, had higher standardized test scores.
 They also were found to have fewer behavioral issues and health problems.

 You might use this study to think about your own ability to wait for greater rewards.
 Focusing on finances, you might consider times when a quick impulse purchase didn’t turn out to be the best move, as well as times when saving for something better was ultimately more rewarding.
-These moves can help you cut back on spending.
+These moves can help you cut back on spending and, say, build up an emergency fund.

 Recommended: How to Achieve Financial Discipline